ismms-himc/visium_analysis/README.md

-# Visium analysis
+# Usage and tutorials

-This is an example of how you can treat visium slides.
+This is an example of how you can work with visium slides.

 `visium_example.ipynb` file contains an example of Python Notebook for visium slides analysis.